Animal-Kindness/Sarge/index.md

 </div>
 He became noticeably thin, his ribs showing beneath his coat, and his hooves grew long and untrimmed.
 Sarge’s once gentle spirit faded as he struggled with hunger and discomfort.
 <p>
-Nearly a year later, in late June 2024, an anonymous report was made expressing concerns about Sarge’s well-being.
-On June 30th, 2024, Officer Robert Flemming responded to the call to check on Sarge’s welfare.
+Nearly a year later, on June 30, 2024, an anonymous report was made expressing concerns about Sarge’s well-being.
+Officer Robert Flemming responded to the call to check on Sarge’s welfare.
 <a href="reports/2024-163880.pdf" target="_blank">After a thorough check, Officer Flemming found no issues with Sarge</a>.
 </p>
-<p>The Carter family was outraged that someone would request a wellness check on Sarge and began to make acusations against their neighbors.
+<p>The Carter family was outraged that someone would request a wellness check on Sarge and began to make accusations against their neighbors.
 Sarge's health was in decline but the family refused to acknowledge it.
 <p>
 Two months later, on August 7, 2024, another anonymous report was made about Sarge’s condition.
 This time, Officer Lou Corwin responded to the call. <a href="reports/2024-199408.pdf">Officer Corwin found Sarge in poor condition, walking with difficulty, and exhibiting signs of neurological issues.</a> In only two months, more serious signs are present.
 Despite these troubling findings, no further action was taken.
 </p>

 <p>
-<a href="reports/2024-200221.pdf">Meanwhile, Lin Carter was infurated by the repeated reports.</a> Accustations were made to many in the neighborhood with a warning to stop calling the sheriff.
+<a href="reports/2024-200221.pdf">Meanwhile, Lin Carter was infuriated by the repeated reports.</a> Accusations were made toward many in the neighborhood with a warning to stop calling the sheriff.
 She suspected the Mitchells were behind the calls and requested a Criminal Trespass Warning against them.
 </p>
 <p>
 <div>